jhm-ciberman/docs_gm/custom_templates.md

 ## Template Pages

 Each page is a `*.njk` file, that is a simple HTML file that uses Nunjucks templating.
 You can name your template pages files however you want.
-If you want autocomplete options for Nunjucks tags in your text editor, you can [download your prefered editor plugin](https://mozilla.github.io/nunjucks/templating.html#syntax-highlighting).
+If you want autocomplete options for Nunjucks tags in your text editor, you can [download your preferred editor plugin](https://mozilla.github.io/nunjucks/templating.html#syntax-highlighting).

 > **INFO**: **docs_gm** provides a number of Templates you can inspect to learn about.